undecaf/hetzner-snap-and-rotate/README.md

 | `period_number` |                                  `int`                                   | Rotation number of the period: `1` = latest, `2` = next to latest and so on; always `0` for a new snapshot with period `latest`                                                                                                                                                  |
 | `env`           |                               `dict[str]`                                | Value of an environment variable at the creation or rotation instant of the snapshot, may be referred to as e.g. `env[USER]`                                                                                                                                                     |

-If the same snapshot is contained in multiple periods then the longest period determines `period_type` and `period_number`.

 ## Running the script natively